The short answer

 - Carabiner backup attachment for pee breaks

-Length selection: 15-foot close-range; 20-foot versatile; 30-foot quiet trails/big open areas.
+Length selection: 15-foot close-range; 20-foot versatile; 30-foot for quiet trails and big open areas.

 Calgary-specific long-line:

-- Bow River pathway: 15–20 ft
+- Bow River pathway: 15 to 20 ft

-- Nose Hill: 25–30 ft prairie meadows
+- Nose Hill: 25 to 30 ft on prairie meadows

-- Fish Creek: off-leash zones 20–30 ft (most areas on-leash)
+- Fish Creek: off-leash zones 20 to 30 ft (most areas are on-leash)

-- Edworthy / Bowmont: 20–30 ft river access
+- Edworthy / Bowmont: 20 to 30 ft for river access

-What NOT to do: retractable leashes (break easily, no shock-absorption), tied to handler waist (drag injury risk), in dog parks (entanglement), on icy slopes (handler fall).
+What not to do: retractable leashes (break easily, no shock absorption), tied to handler waist (drag injury risk), in dog parks (entanglement), on icy slopes (handler fall).

 Fence requirements: